openmanuscript/minuscript/README.md

 Thanks for your interest in `minuscript`, software to support a minimal manuscript workflow for writing fiction.

+To me, the most important thing is getting ideas from raw writing to finished manuscript with the least intellectual burden possible.
+This software supports a versioned, text-only system that's easy to use, add new content to, and re-organize - all in the service of creating stories.
+This is the simplest, most robust, least tool-specific workflow I could come up with.

+The workflow supported by `minuscript` basically consists of:

+- Creating and editing individual files for each scene.
+- Editing a file that describes a set of chapters, which are collections of scenes.

 Everything you need is in the git repository.
 Instructions assume you can use basic coding tools.
 For example, you should be able to edit a `makefile`.
 If you don't know what a `makefile` is, you might want to bail right now.
 Familiarity with `json` files is also helpful.